jempe/goathgen/readme.txt

 # How to use goathgen with your encrypted TOTP secret

-    1. Obtain a hex encoded software TOTP secret.
+    1. Obtain a hex or base32 encoded TOTP secret from your service provider.
-    2. Save the TOTP secret in a plain text file.
-    3. Encrypt the TOTP secret with your PGP key.
+    2. Encrypt the TOTP secret with your PGP key and save the encrypted secret in a file.
-    4. Securely delete the plaintext TOTP secret.
-    5. Pipe the decrypted TOTP secret to goathgen.
+    3. To generate a one-time code, decrypt the TOTP secret and pipe the output to goathgen.

-# Example CLI usage
+# Example usage

-    gpg -d secret.pgp | goathgen
+    gpg -d encrypted-secret.txt | goathgen

 # Notes